goerz/vimrc/bundle/vim-slime/README.md

     let g:slime_vimterminal_config = {options}

+You can specify if you have frequently used commands:

+    let g:slime_vimterminal_cmd = "command"

+If you use Node, set it as follows:

+    let g:slime_vimterminal_cmd = "node"

+You can make the vim terminal closed automatically, if you set the `g:slime_vimterminal_cmd`:

+    let g:slime_vimterminal_config = {"term_finish": "close"}

 for possible options, see :help term_start()

-### NeoVim terminal
+### NeoVim :terminal

-NeoVim :terminal is *not* the default, to use it you will have to add this line to your .vimrc:
+[NeoVim :terminal](https://neovim.io/doc/user/nvim_terminal_emulator.html) is *not* the default, to use it you will have to add this line to your .vimrc:

     let g:slime_target = "neovim"

 When you invoke vim-slime for the first time, you will be prompted for more configuration.
+The last terminal you opened before calling vim-slime will determine which `job-id` is presented as default.

+To manually check the right value of `job-id` to use, try:

+    echo &channel

+from the buffer running your terminal.

 Advanced Configuration
 ----------------------

-If you need this, you might as well refer to [the code](https://github.com/jpalardy/vim-slime/blob/master/plugin/slime.vim#L233-L245) :-)
+If you need this, you might as well refer to [the code](https://github.com/jpalardy/vim-slime/blob/master/plugin/slime.vim#L233-L245) 😄
+Seriously, it's not a complicated as it seems.

 If you don't want the default key mappings, set: